harry-g/jenkinstools/README.md

 The project runs without changes if at leats one Linux and Windows agent is labeled with "OS:Linux" and "OS:Windows".
 Otherwise see section configuration below.

 Furthermore, many scripts will need many script approvals (page "in-process script approvals").
 There are several ways to handle this.
-See https://plugins.jenkins.io/script-security as a starting point.
+See https://plugins.jenkins.io/script-security as a starting point and https://plugins.jenkins.io/permissive-script-security/ as a possible, but less secure solution.

 After that, the tools are ready to use and some will run nightly (all fast and with low resource consumption).